English vocabulary for travelling by plane exercise part 2

 Quiz:

-Below is a definition/description of each of the words/phrases in bold from the above text.
-Now fill in the blanks with one of these words/phrases in bold.
+Below is a definition/description of each of the words/phrases in bold from the above text (which you can also find in the grey box below).
+Answer each question with one of these words/phrases in bold.
 Only use one word/phrase once and write it as it is in the text.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

 1. When you take somebody in your car to a place, is a